ni/measurement-plugin-labview/docs/README.md

 ## Introduction

 The Measurement Plug-In SDK for LabVIEW packages enable measurement developers to quickly create LabVIEW measurements and run them as a service.
+They also enable the developers to create and run clients for the measurement service.
 NI Measurement Plug-In Support allows users to interact with measurement services with a LabVIEW UI in InstrumentStudio.